Colliers Wood: Culture

 In 2006, local resident and ex-resident of Slough Keith Spears, having seen the BBC TV series Making Slough Happy, started the "Making Colliers Wood Happy!" initiative as a way of building community spirit to counteract the decline in neighbourliness in suburban areas.
 This has resulted in a lively programme of social activities for local residents, including a choir, a ukulele orchestra and an annual open gardens event.

 Colliers Wood is represented in football by Colliers Wood United who play in the 10th tier of English football in the Combined Counties League Division One.
 The team however is based outside the area at Wibbandune Sports Ground in the Royal Borough of Kingston-upon-Thames.

+Governance

+Colliers Wood is part of the Mitcham and Morden constituency for elections to the House of Commons of the United Kingdom.

+Colliers Wood is part of the Colliers Wood ward for elections to Merton London Borough Council.